 Portable air conditioners have several different ways of dealing with condensation and moisture.

-One model is a full self-evaporative model.
+One version is a full self-evaporative model.

 These type of portable air conditioners are very advanced in the way that they evaporate the moisture automatically out of the exhaust hose at the same time as the hot air.
 With this model you will rarely have to empty any collected water.
 This model of portable AC is one of the most popular because of the little maintenance involved.
 Some brands that have this self-evaporative model are Avallon, DeLonghi, and Whynter.

-This style portable air conditioner rids water through a drain hose that can be attached to the unit.
+This style portable air conditioner gets rid of water through a drain hose that can be attached to the unit.
 These usually come with the portable air conditioner when purchased.
-You just need to hook up the hose to the drain on the air conditioner and let the water drain into a bucket or it can even be lead to a drain.
+You just need to hook up the hose to the drain on the air conditioner and let the water drain into a bucket or it can even be lead to a floor drain.
 These AC models have been designed to be attached to pump accessories to aid in pumping the water into a hose to move it to another location.

 Some portable air conditioners may require manual removal of water.